solodev/cloud-documentation/src/Groups/index.md

 # Groups

 Group administrators can manage member access to organizational data with sophisticated security features such as granular permissions.
-You can mirror your actual organization’s hierarchy to ensure each user is able to access and use only what they should.
+You can mirror your actual organization’s hierarchy to ensure each user can access and use only what they should.

 ><img src="../../../images/groups.jpg" alt="groups" style="width: 100%; display: block"></a>